 The beauty of dahlias is that they're not overly demanding, so can be added to your plot as part of your low maintenance garden ideas.
 However, they do require the right care at the right time to keep them happy.

-During the summer and early autumn months you will need to water them regularly throughout dry spells.
+During the summer and early fall months you will need to water them regularly throughout dry spells.
 Remember to feed them, too.

-Don't be afraid to cut flowers off because this will actually help your dahlias.
+Don't be afraid to cut flowers off for displaying indoors because this will actually help your dahlias.
 Regular picking encourages them to keep on producing flowers – what a win!
-Deadhead regularly and check for pests and signs of other disease.
+Deadheading flowers regularly is also advised, plus make sure you check for pests and signs of other disease.

 Some dahlias are taller than others, which means they'll need a little more support to stop them from toppling over.
-So, if you want to know how to grow dahlias, it's worth knowing these tips:
+It's worth knowing these tips:

 - Dahlias can be very brittle at their base, meaning whole stems are easily broken if it's windy.